2 Actionable Ways You Can Recover Lost or Stolen Bitcoin

 After more than a decade of tackling lost and stolen Bitcoin, fortunately, there is now a concise set of rules to follow to protect Bitcoin against scams and hackers.

-2. Back up the seed phrase and passwords.
-Rather than storing seed phrases and passwords digitally, it is good practice to physically write down details on paper and store multiple hard copies – perhaps in several geographical locations.
-By securely storing backup copies of seed phrases and passwords, an investor should not run into difficulty if details are forgotten or lost.
+- Back up the seed phrase and passwords.
+Rather than storing seed phrases and passwords digitally, it is good practice to physically write down details on paper and store multiple hard copies—perhaps in several geographical locations.
+By securely storing backup copies of seed phrases and passwords, an investor should not have difficulty if details are forgotten or lost.

-3. Maintain privacy.
-One of the easiest ways to prevent the theft of Bitcoin funds is to not share any crypto-related details with anyone.
-The fewer people that know someone owns Bitcoin, the less likely it is that person will be targeted.
+- Maintain privacy.
+One of the easiest ways to prevent the theft of Bitcoin funds is not to share any crypto-related details with anyone.
+The fewer people who know someone who owns Bitcoin, the less likely that person will be targeted.

-4. Create a new email account for crypto-related activity.
-Rather than use an old email account that has potentially been distributed to hundreds of service providers across the internet, create a new email account that is dedicated to crypto-related activities.
+- Create a new email account for crypto-related activity.
+Rather than using an old email account that has potentially been distributed to hundreds of service providers across the internet, create a new email account dedicated to crypto-related activities.
 This significantly reduces the chance of being targeted via phishing-type emails.